Staff in Haiti

 Board Member | Sponsorship and Corporate Partnerships

 Jeroen has over ten years experience in financial services and commercial real estate.
-He currently works in Asset Management for an international investor in the Washington, DC area.
-Jeroen has worked in Real Estate Private Equity in both Europe and the U.S. and was responsible for new business development, asset and transaction management, and strategy development.
+He currently works in Asset Management with MetLife Investment Management in Washington, DC.
+Jeroen has worked for private real estate investors in both Europe and the U.S. and was responsible for new business development, asset and transaction management, and strategy development.
 Before moving to Washington DC, Jeroen worked for JLL, an international real estate advisory firm in the Netherlands.
-As a Senior Adviser, he was a relationship manager for corporate clients and responsible for new business development, project coordination and strategy development.
-Jeroen lived in several different countries and speaks five languages.
+Jeroen has lived in several different countries and speaks five languages.
 With his experience in the corporate sector he contributes to KCH by building corporate partnerships and developing sponsorhip relationships.
 Jeroen is also responsible for the organization of fundraising events and the development of the KCH website.
 Jeroen holds a Master in Real Estate Finance from Georgetown University and a Master of Science in Management from Nyenrode Business Universiteit.